ekspla/xoss_sync/README.md

 87 connections/s * (128 bytes / 3 connections) * 8 bits/byte = 29.7 kbps.

-On Win11, the limits are 1.9, 5.7 and 22.8 kbps for PowerOptimized (180 ms), Balanced (60 ms) and ThroughputOptimized (15 ms) settings,
+On Win11, the limits are 1.9, 5.7 and 22.8 kbps for PowerOptimized (180 ms), Balanced (60 ms) and ThroughputOptimized (15 ms) BLE settings,
 respectively.
-There is no API in Bleak on Windows to change the setting though.
+There is no API in Bleak on Windows to change this setting though.
 The measured throughput of 3.6 kbps on Win11 using
 Intel wireless adaptor (as shown above) suggests Balanced setting.
 On Linux, the min/max connection intervals might be specified by the user (see below).

 4. Conn_min_interval/conn_max_interval on Linux kernels.

-Changing the parameters did not work for the XOSS App/Android-x86 in my case.
+Unfortunately, changing the parameters did not work for the XOSS App/Android-x86 in my case.
 ``` ShellSession
 x86:/ $ su
 x86:/ # cat /sys/kernel/debug/bluetooth/hci0/conn_min_interval